 2. Hike to iconic natural wonders

-If you’re brave enough, you can even venture forth and look over the edge of the 'preacher’s pulpit'.
+If you’re brave enough, you can even venture forth and look over the edge of the "Preacher’s Pulpit".

-From the summit you can marvel at the spectacular views of Nordfjord, take part in activities or even stop for a bite at a restaurant that overlooks the fjord.
+From the summit you can marvel at the spectacular views of Nordfjord, take part in activities, or even stop for a bite at a restaurant that overlooks the fjord.

-The rock formation hangs, unsupported, more than 700 metres above Lake Ringedalsvatnet and provides mind-blowing views that make the 10-to-12-hour hike to get here totally worthwhile.
+The rock formation hangs, unsupported, more than 700 metres (2,300 feet) above Lake Ringedalsvatnet.
+The mind-blowing views make the 10-12-hour hike totally worthwhile.

-3. Drive to Norway’s cultural highlights
+3. Discover Norway’s cultural highlights

 As Norway’s capital and cultural centre, Oslo has many highlights that should feature on any itinerary.

-While you’re in town, make sure to also visit the Viking Museum, resting place of some of the world’s best-preserved Viking ships.
+While you’re in town, make sure to also visit the Viking Ship Museum, resting place of some of the world’s best-preserved Viking ships.